neabry/dev-test-app/README.md

 In the root directory for linting server code: `npx eslint . --ext .js,.ts`

 In the `client` sub-directory for linting client code: `npx eslint . --ext .js,.ts,.jsx,.tsx`

+## Testing

+Run `npm run test` to run all server tests.
+You must have the YouTube API key configured from earlier for all tests to pass.